 In furtherance of our primary objective, our compensation program is designed to motivate executives to maximize shareholder value and grow our brands, both in the short-term and the long-term, by rewarding executives for doing so.
 Our compensation program seeks to establish balanced performance metrics that promote disciplined progress towards longer-term goals and that correlate to the revenue and profit objectives of, and appropriate risk to, the Company.
 The majority of our executive officers' total compensation is comprised of a combination of performance-based compensation and equity-based awards, which derive their benefit from increases in shareholder value.
 This furthers our core compensation principle of providing pay for both individual and Company-wide performance.
 These long-standing compensation policies were designed and approved by management, the Compensation Committee and/or the Board of Directors, as appropriate.
-In addition, at the 2018 Annual Meeting of Shareholders, our shareholders overwhelmingly approved our executive compensation program's initial purpose is to attract and retain exceptional executive leadership.
+In addition, at the 2019 Annual Meeting of Shareholders, our shareholders overwhelmingly approved our executive compensation program.
+We have identified the first step in attaining these objectives as having superior executives in place, and as such, our compensation program's initial purpose is to attract and retain exceptional executive leadership.
 This requires our compensation to be competitive in the marketplace.
 The other step in attaining our objectives is to reward these executives through annual performance-based compensation based on the achievement of specific operating goals that have been determined by the Compensation Committee based on recommendations by our Chairman and Chief Executive Officer.
 Moreover, through equity-based compensation, we attempt to align the compensation of our executives with the interests of the shareholders and motivate our executives to achieve the Company's longer-term goals.